pablomoreno555/ARP-assignment1-hoist-simulator/README.md

 The program is made up of the following 6 processes:

 - **Master** process.
 It spawns all the other processes and defines all the unnamed pipes used for the IPC.
-It also implements the *watchdog*: it checks the activity of all the other processes, and in case none of them did anything for 60 seconds, it kills all the processes, including itself.
+It also implements the *watchdog*: it checks the activity of all the other processes, and in case all of them did nothing for 60 seconds, it kills all the processes, including itself.
 - **Command Console** process.
 It reads the velocity commands given by the user through the buttons *vx-*, *vx stop*, *vx+*, *vz-*, *vz stop* and *vz+*, sending them to the appropiate motor.
 It is also capable of handling the *STOP* and *RESET* signals, ignoring all user inputs.
 - **Motor1** process.
 It simulates the motion along the X axis, receiving the velocity commands from the **Command Console** process, computing the estimated X position of the end effector, and sending it to the **World** process.
 It is also capable of handling the *STOP* signal (setting the velocity immediately to zero) and the *RESET* signal (rewinding the hoist to the zero position).
 - **Motor2** process.
 It simulates the motion along the Z axis, in the same way as the **Motor1** process, and handles the *STOP* and *RESET* signals in the same way.